-BIOL 1951H Honors Biology: Cellular Processes

-An introduction to the fundamental principles of cell and molecular biology.
+BIOL 1951H Honors Biology: Cellular Processes 3-2-4 An introduction to the fundamental principles of cell and molecular biology.
 Prokaryotic and eukaryotic development will focus on the relationship of structure and function.
 Cellular solutions to fundamental problems such as cell recognition, energy acquisition and conversion, genetic transmission, and cellular reproduction will be discussed.
 Taught in an enriched, discussion, and project-oriented classroom environment.

-BIOL 1952H Honors Biology: The Evolution and Diversity of Life

-Introduction to modern biology with an emphasis on the diversity of life on Earth and a close examination of ecological and evolutionary processes and relationships.
+BIOL 1952H Honors Biology: The Evolution and Diversity of Life 3-2-4 Introduction to modern biology with an emphasis on the diversity of life on Earth and a close examination of ecological and evolutionary processes and relationships.
 Taught in an enriched, discussion and project-oriented classroom environment.

-BIOL 2010 Introductory Biology for Majors

-Introduction to biology for biology majors.
+BIOL 2010 Unifying Principles of Biology 3-3-4 Introduction to biology for science and secondary education/science majors.
 Emphasis on basic concepts providing a foundation for advanced courses in biology.
-Concepts covered include the scientific method and experimental design, cellular structure and function, metabolism, reproduction, the nature of the gene and its action, and the mechanisms of evolution.

-BIOL 2230 General Botany

-Prerequisite: BIOL 1010/1020L and 1030/1040L, or BIOL 2010, or the consent of the instructor.
-Survey of the plant kingdom with greatest emphasis on structure and function of angiosperms.

-BIOL 2270 General Zoology

-Prerequisite: BIOL 1010/1020L and 1030/1040L, or BIOL 2010, or the consent of the instructor.
+Concepts covered include the scientific method and experimental design; cellular structure, function, metabolism, and reproduction; the nature of the gene and its action; and the mechanisms of evolution.
+BIOL 2230 General Botany 3-3-4 Prerequisite: BIOL 2010 with a grade of "C" or higher or consent of the instructor.
+Survey of plants, emphasizing evolution, homologous variation, and reproductive cycles of the major groups and development, structure, and function as represented by the seed plants.
+BIOL 2270 General Zoology 3-3-4 Prerequisite: BIOL 2010 with a grade of "C" or higher or consent of the instructor.
 Survey of the animal kingdom.

-BIOL 2651 Human Anatomy and Physiology I

-Introduction to human anatomy and general physiological principles with emphasis on the following: cell and tissue organization, plus skeletal, muscular, nervous, and endocrine systems.

-BIOL 2652 Human Anatomy and Physiology II

-Prerequisite: BIOL 2651.
+BIOL 2651 Human Anatomy and Physiology I 3-2-4 Introduction to human anatomy and general physiological principles with emphasis on the following: cell and tissue organization, plus skeletal, muscular, nervous, and endocrine systems.
+BIOL 2652 Human Anatomy and Physiology II 3-2-4 Prerequisite: BIOL 2651.
 A continuation of human anatomy and general physiological principles with emphasis on the following: cardiovascular, lymphatic, respiratory, digestive, excretory, and reproductive systems, plus development.

-BIOL 2900 Microbiology in Health and Disease

-Prerequisite: CHEM 1152K.
+BIOL 2900 Microbiology in Health and Disease 3-3-4 Prerequisite: CHEM 1152K.
 An introductory microbiology course with emphasis upon the role played by microorganisms in health and disease.
 Open to students who plan to enter the health or allied health fields without a major in biology.
 Two 1.5 hour laboratory periods per week.
+2-4-4